AmyTheCute/The-Doot-Changer/README.md

 This project took a year and made my skin bleed, took all my time and cost me more than 1500$ of prototype and researching.
 I put my heart into this project and chose to use easily sourcable materials so everyone can enjoy what I enjoy.
 Please consider donating to this open source project with Crypto Currency or gift cards, I live in Iran so there are no other options for donations sadly.
 I'm HOPEFULLY moving to canada by next year.
 I plan to design a far better printer there if I get free time!
 Do message me if you decide to donate so I can squeak out loud very hard ;3 (never made a penny before!)

+Update!: Thanks to awesome Anya (https://twitter.com/_Iyalei?s=09) for being the first doot changer donator ^~^ bunny heart is truly molten and warm enough to print PEEK

 Lightning BTC donations/Gift Cards(ask me what I can use!): Message me on Twitter! or email me at amythechloe@gmail.com